clach04/terminal_style_toolkit/putty/README.md

 ## Render tools

-Assuming there is a color scheme/theme file in json format with Putty colors in it, for example, ``
+Assuming there is a color scheme/theme file in json format with Putty colors in it, for example, TODO...

 ## Demo